 Be aware of the necessary maintenance

 All cars require minimum maintenance to remain in reliable, working condition.
+For some vehicles, it may be advisable to put them in car storage like Auto Vault.
 You will need to replace the window wipers regularly and be sure to keep on top of washing and waxing the bodywork of the car to prevent corrosive salt, grit and bird droppings damaging the paint.
 You will also need to keep in check that your tires are well inflated at least once a month.
 To avoid any disasters, it would be worth keeping a tire pressure gauge in the trunk of the car when venturing out on long journeys to prevent flat tires.